Student Charter

 What is the role of a study programme committee in quality assurance and evaluating teaching?

 The Structure Regulations state that the Programme Committee provides advice on the Education and Examination Regulations, assesses how the study programme’s Teaching and Examination Regulations are implemented, and may issue advice on anything related to education within the study programme.
-This is done by various means, such as through course evaluations.
+This is done by various means, such as through course evaluation.

-Facilities, including academic counselling
+6. Facilities, including academic counselling

 Academic counselling and advice

 Radboud University offers students different types of academic counselling and advice.
 This is partly associated with the relevant study programme but also partly involves more specialised guidance provided by the Academic Affairs Department.
+The study guide contains more information about the academic counselling services your programme offers.

 What can I do if my studies are delayed or if there is a danger that they will be, for example, due to personal circumstances?